 Alexander Whyte writes in his book Bible Characters about the choices made by Abram and Lot, recorded in Genesis 13 and 14, “What a man chooses, and how a man chooses, when opportunities and alternatives and choices are put before him – nothing more surely discovers a man than that.”

 In Genesis 13 we have a great example of the choices of the flesh and the choices of faith.
 Lot has eyes that are drawn to the externals of what can be seen, while Abram is asked to have eyes of faith, to see what is not yet visible.
 Both lifted their eyes, but each saw something different.

 The occasion that prompted their choices was the conflict between the herdsmen of Lot and those of Abram.
-To use an old western expression, each thought “this town is not big enough for the both of us.”
+To use an American Old West expression, each thought “this town is not big enough for the both of us.”
 So, Abram graciously gave Lot the opportunity to choose a portion of the land on which he would settle, and Abram promised to go in the opposite direction.

 What can we learn from these respective choices?